binaricorn/mfadt-majorstudio-1/Assignments/five-in-five.md

 * Rule:

-Basically, I should choose one thing from my "*Kitchen*" everyday and use one of my "*5 Senses*" to finish my project.
+Basically, I should choose 5 different things from my "*Kitchen*" everyday and use one of my "*5 Senses*" to finish my project.

 1. Why Kitchen?:pizza::fork_and_knife::corn::eggplant::beer: